ngxs/store/docs/plugins/storage.md

 ### Fallback storage

 When default storage implementation is not available, we will default to a fallback implementation that will persist the state in memory until reload.
-This should avoid breaking apps upon loadingr or the need to create a custom storage engine to support this use case.
+This should avoid breaking apps upon loading or creating a custom storage engine to support this use case.

-`Block third-party cookies and site data` from chromium browsers and related settings from modern browsers will disable localstorage implementation.
+`Block third-party cookies and site data` from chromium browsers, and related settings from modern browsers will disable local storage implementation.
 Some browsers do this in their incognito mode by default.